All Posts

 • read Moving Schools Between States;

-• ask the Victorian school whether placement is based on age, completed schooling, or both;
+• ask the Victorian school whether placement is based on age, completed schooling, or both; and

 • compare with the other state's guide rather than assuming the labels line up.